BCDevOps/openshift-wiki/docs/OCP/OCPStorageServices.md

 ### Pros and Cons of each

 File storage can be mounted by multiple pods at the same time.
-The protocol is also a bit more robust to maintenance and fails over faster to the secondary storage node better.
+The protocol is also a bit more robust to maintenance.

 Block storage cannot be mounted during maintenance.
 Any pods already running will failover properly to the secondary NetApp node, but any newly launched pods will fail to start until both NetApp nodes are available.
 We have an open case with NetApp to see if this can be improved.

+Only block volumes support snapshots.

 File storage ends up being a bit more flexible (mountable as RWX, etc), while Block storage is generally more performant for database or other small transaction/write intensive application uses.